Author: Praveen Singhal | CFO | Maier+Vidorno

 First published in May 2016

 Cross-border E-Commerce in India is extremely interesting – both for Indian companies and for foreign companies wanting to reduce entry barriers and increase opportunities for buyers and sellers to better find and target each other.
 India’s markets have such potential – especially with ever increasing smart phone ownership and such a young population becoming ever more tech-savvy.
-But the regulations around e-commerce were until recently wrapped up in double protectionism – protecting Indian brands and protecting “offline” stores who fear loosing out to online shopping.
-Recently the Government of India clarified regulations for foreign direct investment – but what do they really mean for international companies wanting to sell in India over the internet?
+But the regulations around e-commerce in India were until recently wrapped up in double protectionism – protecting Indian brands and protecting “offline” stores who fear loosing out to online shopping.
+Recently the Government of India clarified regulations for foreign direct investment – but what do they really mean for international companies wanting to sell online in India to customers?

-100% Foreign Direct Investment (“FDI”) in E commerce Sector – Background
+100% Foreign Direct Investment (“FDI”) in E-commerce in India – Background

-International companies have been able to sell goods and services to other businesses since 2015 (with 100% FDI permitted under automatic route for B2B (Business to Business) e–commerce), but there were heavy restrictions on B2C (Business to Customer) with a few limited exceptions:
+International companies have been able to sell goods and services to other businesses since 2015 (with 100% FDI permitted under automatic route for B2B (Business to Business) e–commerce in India), but there were heavy restrictions on B2C (Business to Customer) with a few limited exceptions:

 - Manufacturers selling products manufactured in India can sell through e-commerce retail